 About Good Molecules

 Beauty industry veterans at the online retailer Beautylish created Good Molecules to offer effective skincare products at a fair and reasonable price.
-Good Molecules products are formulated with ingredients that are backed by science and research plus they are safe for you and the planet.
-The Good Molecules team works with top labs to address a variety of skincare concerns such as acne, the signs of aging, hyperpigmentation, and redness.
+Good Molecules products are formulated with ingredients backed by science and research, plus they are safe for you and the planet.
+The Good Molecules team works with top labs to address various skincare concerns such as acne, the signs of aging, hyperpigmentation, and redness.

 A standout characteristic of these products is the transparency in the formulas.
-By transparency, I mean that some Good Molecules products offer a Nothing to Hide Ingredient List which discloses the percentages of ingredients in the products in a table from highest concentration to lowest concentration.
-This is very rare in the beauty and skincare world, so this transparency is a strength for the company.
+By transparency, I mean that some Good Molecules products offer a Nothing to Hide Ingredient List, which discloses the percentages of ingredients in the products in a table from highest concentration to lowest concentration.
+This is very rare in the beauty and skincare world, so this transparency is a strength.

 This post contains affiliate links, and any purchases made through these links will result in a commission for me at no extra cost to you.
 Please read my Disclosure for additional information.
 Good Molecules gifted me some products.
 These products are marked as “(gifted)”.

 Good Molecules Review: Cleanser, Toner, Serums, Moisturizer, and More

 I tried multiple Good Molecules products.
 They generously sent me some, and then I purchased the rest.
 My main skin concerns for my combination skin focus around the signs of aging, including wrinkles, fine lines, dullness, hyperpigmentation, and dark circles.